More Countries Reject Israel's Recognition of Somaliland

-NAIROBI, Kenya (AP) — A growing number of countries on Saturday rejected Israel's recognition of Somalia’s breakaway region of Somaliland as an independent nation a day earlier, the first by any country in more than 30 years.
+A growing number of countries Saturday rejected Israel's recognition of Somalia's breakaway region of Somaliland as an independent nation a day earlier, the first by any country in more than 30 years.

 It wasn't known why Israel made the declaration Friday or whether the country was expecting something in return.